urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP5.md

 ## Difficulties:

-  - Find an appropriate formula for calculating particle weights.
+  - Finding an appropriate formula for calculating particle weights.

-  -

-  -

-  -
+  - Finding the balance between adding noise and not losing too much precision: at the beginning I added very little noise so it had a very high accuracy but it did not always localise well.
+Therefore, I tried some noise values until I found ones that improve the localisation capability of the algorithm without losing too much accuracy.

+  - Find a way to correctly initialize randomly distributed particles evenly distributed over the free space of the map.